 Keep Winter Clothes Ready to Wear with Custom Garage Storage

 If your garage is cluttered, it can be hard to store winter clothes where you can easily access them in fall.
-And if your garage lacks a custom storage solution, it can make it hard to organize everything in your garage, not just your winter clothes.
+And if your garage lacks a custom storage solution, it can make it hard to organize everything in your garage, not just storing your winter clothes.
 But Closet America can transform your garage into a useful, accessible storage area, even if you’re working with a relatively small space.

 No matter what your garage looks like, our team can help.
-We’re happy to send over a design expert who can examine your garage and learn more about your storage needs.
+We’re happy to send over a closet design expert who can examine your garage and learn more about your storage needs.
 Then they can put together an interactive 3D model of what a storage system that’s custom-designed for your garage might look like.
 If you like what you see, our craftsmen will build your storage solution by hand at our shop using only the highest quality materials.
 This way, your storage system will never sag, bulge, or break.
 Plus, every garage storage solution we build comes with a transferable warranty that lasts twice the lifetime of your home.

 Closet America knows how to store winter clothes in your garage—along with everything else—using our custom storage solutions.
 If you’re ready to transform your garage, contact Closet America today.